skalenetwork/sgxwallet/README.md

 sudo docker-compose logs
 ```

-To upgrade the server to the latest version do
+To upgrade sgxwallet to the latest version do

 ```
 sudo docker-compose stop